trueos/trueos-docs/trueos-handbook/install.rst

   finished, type :command:`exit` to leave the boot environment and return to the screen shown in :ref:`System Utilities Menu <util1>`.

-* **fixgrub:** This option can be used to restamp the GRUB boot loader should the installed system no longer boot from GRUB.
-When this option is selected, it will first show the available ZFS pools and prompt for the name of the pool to import.

-.. note:: The :command:`fixgrub` action will fail on systems using the default BSD boot loader.

 * **exit:** This option will return to the main :ref:`TrueOS® Installation Menu <install1>`.